 Financial instruments classified under amortized cost include financial assets that are held to collect contractual cash flows and are expected to give rise to cash flows representing solely payments of principal and interest and financial liabilities not classified as FVTPL.
 Such financial assets and liabilities are recognized initially at fair value plus any directly attributable transaction costs.

 Subsequent measurement of these financial assets and financial liabilities is at amortized cost using the effective interest method, less any impairment losses.
 Interest income is recognized by applying the effective interest rate.
-The Pool classifies cash, accrued dividends receivable, subscriptions receivable, accounts payable and accrued liabilities, redemptions payable, management fees payable and due to Manager as amortized cost.
+The Pool classifies cash, accrued dividends receivable, accrued interest receivable for distribution purposes, subscriptions receivable, accounts payable and accrued liabilities, redemptions payable, due to Manager and management fees payable as amortized cost.
 Cash includes cash on deposit with the custodian.